 Software Qualification and validation starts with a user requirement document (URS).
-When either management by policy; or an employee by cause; requests that a controlled process is instigated or an existing controlled process requires a serious modification (miner modification would be controlled under change control), a User Requirement Specification (URS) document is raised.
+When either management by policy; or an employee by cause; requests that a controlled process is instigated or an existing controlled process requires a serious modification (miner modification would be controlled under change control), a URS document is raised.
 Over the course of several meeting the URS is fleshed out to document all aspects of the requirement.

 It is important that